 - The base will fit your rifle.

-Base Interface Interface options for your rifle’s base will be explored in a bit so for now let’s cover the proper elevation for you base and whether it fits your rifle.
+Base Interface Interface options for your rifle’s base will be explored in a bit so for now, let’s cover the proper elevation for your base and whether it fits your rifle.

 Base Elevation Most bases, for most purposes, will have no elevation built-in.
 This means that the base is perfectly flat to the receiver and/or axis of the bolt.
-However, for long range shooting, it is often desirable to have a base with some elevation.
-An elevated base, for example a 20 MOA base, is higher at the back that it is in the front – in this example, it has a 20 Minute of Angle slope.
-If you’re not familiar with Minutes Of Angle / MOA, check out our article Understanding Minutes of Angle.
+However, for long-range shooting, it is often desirable to have a base with some elevation.
+An elevated base, for example, a 20 MOA base, is higher at the back than it is in the front – in this example, it has a 20 Minute of Angle slope.
+If you’re not familiar with Minutes Of Angle / MOA, check out our article here.
 For this article’s purposes, please just ensure that you have the elevation you want.

 Base to Rifle Fit As far as the base fitting your rifle, you must confirm the base’s capability to fit your rifle.
 For example, a rifle base for a Remington 700 rifle with NOT fit a Savage 110 rifle.

 Your scope rings must be:

 - The right height for your scope to fit on your rifle